-As the Digital Media Revolution shows no sign of abating, it is likely that we will continue riding the media bits for quite some time.
+The Digital Media Revolution shows no sign of abating and it is likely that we will continue riding the media bits for quite some time.
 Therefore I have decided to write these pages bound by the title “Riding The Media Bits” because most Digital Media Technologies have been – and more continue to be – spawned by the Moving Picture Experts Group (MPEG).

-My goal is to provide the knowledge necessary to understand the nature of media, how digital media came about and how they are evolving so that people can take part in the decisions of where the Digital Media Revolution is taking us to, or – as a minimum – understand the reasons for the decisions.
+My goal is to provide the knowledge necessary to understand the nature of media, how digital media came about and how they are evolving so that people can take part in the decisions of where the Digital Media Revolution is taking us to, or – as a minimum – understand the reasons for the decisions made by others.

-Technologies are seen from the perspective of the author’s experience – Media, but I have also complemented this with Device and Network aspects when I found it appropriate.
+Technologies are seen from the perspective of the author’s experience – Media, but I have also complemented this with Device and Network aspects when I found it appropriate to complement the picture.

 The only promise I can make is that I will use all personal pronouns in feminine form on the next occasion (if there will ever be one :-).

 This page would not be complete if I did not acknowledge my English mentor – Philip Merrill.
-Of his own initiative he has reviewed all the pages, providing countless invaluable suggestions.
+Of his own initiative he has reviewed many of the original pages, providing countless invaluable suggestions.
 If the pages are more understandable – and readable – the credit goes to him.
 If they are not the discredit only goes to me.